Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows.md

 Get the unicode version (5.5.9 at the time of this writing) from [jrsoftware.org](http://www.jrsoftware.org/isdl.php) make sure you say yes to the Preprocessor option when installing. **Also make sure the Inno Setup directory (the one containing "ISCC.exe") is added to your PATH**.
 There is no 64-bit version of Inno Setup, but you can still use it to create 64-bit program installers.

 ## <a name="qt5"/>Qt5.12.3
-Download qt-opensource-windows-x86-5.12.3.exe from [Qt's Website](http://download.qt.io/archive/qt/5.12/5.12.3) and install the msvc2017_64 (or msvc2015) component for the architecture you will be building Sigil for (you can install both msvc2017_64 and msvc2017 if you like).
+Download qt-opensource-windows-x86-5.12.3.exe from [Qt's Website](http://download.qt.io/archive/qt/5.12/5.12.3) and install the msvc2017_64, or msvc2017 component (depending on the architecture you will be building Sigil for).
+You can install both msvc2017_64 and msvc2017 if you like.
 Also install the QtWebEngine component.

 If you want to use the exact, patched versions of Qt5.12.3 and QtWebEngine that I've used to release Sigil, feel free to download the whole shebang [from my personal repository](https://github.com/dougmassay/win-qtwebkit-5.212/releases/tag/v5.212-1).
-It's the archive named: MyQtx64-5.12.3_WE-WK_VS2017.7z (NOTE: You can't use this if you're building Sigil with Visual Studio 2015 -- you're also on your own with a 32-bit version).
+It's the archive named: MyQtx64-5.12.3_WE-WK_VS2017.7z (NOTE: you're on your own with a 32-bit version).

 Once you have Qt5.12.3 for Visual Studio installed, **make sure its "bin" directory (the one containing "windeployqt.exe) is added to your PATH**